mmoskal/blackmagic-bluepill/README.md

 You can also use some STLINK GUI application, or any other methods for flashing.

+## Getting Bluepill board

+These are easily available on Amazon, Ebay, Aliexpress, etc. Search for `STM32F103C8T6`.
+If you don't have a ST-LINK/V2 (clone), then get one as well (they often come together with Bluepills), so you can re-program your Bluepill.

 ## Pinout

 The basic SWD pinout follows.